lyuhiroyama/sets-n-reps/README.md

 - React for component-based architecture
 - RESTful requests (GET, POST, PATCH, DELETE) from the front-end
 - Sends httpOnly cookies along with requests by setting `credentials: "include"`
-    - Prevents JavaScript from reading the cookie, reducing risk from XSS attacks
+    - Prevents JavaScript from reading the cookie, XSS attack risks
+- Hooks (built-in):
+  - `useState` for component state
+  - `useEffect` for data fetching & side effects
+  - `useNavigate` for navigation
+  - `useTranslation` for internationalization
+  - `useContext` for global state
+- Hooks (custom):
+  - `useAuth` for authentication state management
 - Scoped styling with CSS modules
 - Responsive design for mobile devices
 - Internationalization with i18n library
 - .env file for environment variables
 - Icons with Font Awesome icons

 #### Backend architecture
 - Ruby on Rails API backend
 - RESTful API design with namespaced endpoints using `/api/`